m59peacemaker/keeping-secrets/README.md

 ## ☠️ warning ☠️

-I would still only publish this repo privately, where my purpose for keeping secrets out of it is for added security, or because I will be sharing it with colleagues.
+I would still prefer to only publish this repo privately, where my purpose for keeping secrets out of it is for added security, or because I will be sharing it with colleagues.
 If the secrets should somehow end up published, you don't want that to be public!

+### how things can go quite wrong:

+- You forget to gitignore the secrets file.
+This is pretty bad.
+You do all this to remove secrets from all your profject files, but commit the file that has all the secrets.
+Don't do this.
+- You forget to apply the filter to a project file that has secrets.
+It might be best to filter all files until a reason comes up to get more specific. `* filter=secrets`

 ## walkthrough